thinkle12/pyproteininference/docs/quickstart.md

 		pip install pyproteininference

-2. Run the Heuristic method with tab delimited results directly from percolator to generate results for peptide centric, parsimony, inclusion, and exclusion:
+2. Run the standard commandline from an idXML file

+		protein_inference_cli.py \
+			-f /path/to/target/file1.idXML \
+			-db /path/to/database/file.fasta \
+			-y /path/to/params.yaml

+3. Run the standard commandline from a mzid file

+		protein_inference_cli.py \
+			-f /path/to/target/file1.mzid \
-		protein_inference_heuristic_cli.py \
+			-db /path/to/database/file.fasta \
+			-y /path/to/params.yaml

+4. Run the standard commandline from a pep.xml file

-			-t /path/to/target/file1.txt \
+		protein_inference_cli.py \
-			-d /path/to/decoy/file1.txt \
+			-f /path/to/target/file1.pep.xml \
-			-db /path/to/database/file.fasta
+			-db /path/to/database/file.fasta \
+			-y /path/to/params.yaml

-3. Run the standard commandline tool with tab delimited results directly from percolator to run a particular inference method.
+5. Run the standard commandline tool with tab delimited results directly from percolator to run a particular inference method.
 By default, peptide centric inference is selected if a parameter file is not specified:

 		protein_inference_cli.py \
 			-t /path/to/target/file.txt \
 			-d /path/to/decoy/file.txt \
 			-db /path/to/database/file.fasta

-4. Specifying Parameters.
+6. Specifying Parameters.
 The two most common parameters to change are the inference type, and the decoy symbol (for identifying decoy proteins vs target proteins).
 The parameters can be quickly altered by creating a file called params.yaml as follows: